Pink-Crab/Perique-Framework/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 1.1.2 - Update all dependencies for WP6.0
 * 1.1.1 - Improved default paths/urls
 * 1.1.0 - Allows the settings of a base path for plugin.
 Used for fallback app config path/urls and for default `PHP_Engine` template root paths.
 * 1.0.8 - Fixed incorrect interface used for Inject_App_Config in default DI rules added when App is initialised.
 Dev Dependencies updated to use current PinkCrab defaults.
 Removed .vscode config files from repo